 This is definitely a movie that the whole family will enjoy.
 With a delightful mix of action, comedy, and drama, Believe will appeal to all ages.
 While watching the film, I noticed familiar elements of a few of the classic Christmas movies that we all love – It’s A Wonderful Life, A Christmas Carol, and Miracle on 34th Street.
 Believe will now be one of those movies that we come back to year after year.

 There are some important lessons about the power of prayer and putting your faith, hope, and trust in God in spite of how your circumstances might make things appear.
-I also loved watching Matthew Peyton grow from being a man who cared mostly for himself to becoming a man that put the needs of others first.
+I also loved watching Matthew Peyton grow from being a man who cared mostly for himself into a man who put the needs of others first.
 He provides a very timely reminder to think of those less fortunate than ourselves during the Advent and Christmas season.

 Typically when I write movie reviews I like to include some discussion questions, but Believe has already created study guides for both students and churches that are available to download for free here.